 General Distracted Driving Laws May Still Apply

-Many states without specific headphone bans have enacted comprehensive driving laws that could still be applied to headphones while operating a vehicle.
-For example, in driving in Texas, while there’s no Texas law explicitly forbidding headphones, a driver wearing headphones could be cited for “failure to maintain proper lookout” if headphone use contributes to a car accident or traffic violation.
+Many states without specific bans have actually enacted comprehensive driving laws that could still apply here.
+For example, in Texas, while there’s no state law explicitly forbidding earbuds from being used, a driver could still get cited for something like “failure to maintain proper lookout” if the audio use contributed to a car accident or any kind of traffic violation.

-Police officers in these states have the discretion to issue citations if they determine that driver who was wearing headphones impaired their ability to hear traffic cues—especially if it leads to an accident.
+Police officers in these states have full discretion to issue citations if they determine that a driver’s ability to hear traffic cues was impaired in some way.
+This is especially true if it leads directly to an accident on the road.

 Recent Legislative Developments

-The landscape of driving regulations continues to evolve.
-In states with no federal law regarding the use of headphones while driving, legislators are reconsidering:
+The landscape of driving regulations honestly continues to evolve constantly.
+In states with no federal law regarding these devices, state-level legislators have been reconsidering things:

-- Massachusetts has repeatedly introduced bills to restrict headphones while operating a motor vehicle
+- Massachusetts has repeatedly introduced bills to restrict the practice even further

-- Pennsylvania lawmakers have debated expanding their texting and driving laws to specifically include headphone regulations
+- Pennsylvania lawmakers have debated expanding their texting and driving laws to specifically include audio device regulations

-- Texas transportation code changes have been considered to address devices while driving as part of broader initiatives
+- The Texas transportation code has seen proposed changes to address devices while driving as part of broader safety initiatives in the state

 Common Exceptions and Special Cases